 Strawberry hemangiomas can appear anywhere on an infant’s body but are most common on the scalp, face, chest, and back.
 The actual cause behind the formation of hemangiomas is yet to be known, but their composition has been definitely investigated and what the surgeons ended up finding was clusters of small, closely packed blood vessels, also known as capillaries.

 Both baby boys and baby girls can have strawberry hemangiomas but females are more prone to developing these unsightly marks.
 Infantile hemangiomas are more common in babies with low birth weight, especially in the following circumstances:

 - The baby born is a female

 - He/she has a fair complexion

 - Has a family history of infantile hemangiomas

-Like most of the other birthmarks, strawberry hemangiomas are also painless and harmless and rarely cause any serious medical problem.
+Like most of the other birthmarks, strawberry hemangiomas are also painless and harmless and rarely cause any serious medical problems.
 However, one complication that is often associated with hemangiomas is that most of them grow rapidly and after reaching a certain size, they stop growing anymore.
-Some of the hemangiomas subside at their own by the time the child reaches 9, while others may need a medical treatment for their removal.
-Even if a nevus disappears at its own, some slight pigmentation or crumpling of the skin may remain at the site of the birthmark.
+Some of the hemangiomas subside on their own by the time the child reaches 9, while others may need medical treatment for their removal.
+Even if a nevus disappears on its own, some slight pigmentation or crumpling of the skin may remain at the site of the birthmark.

 – It is very large and visible